Matthlas/DL4LUS_Masterthesis/README.md

 ![Figure 1: Overview figure for the thesis](Figures/MA_overview_clean_1.1.png)

 As of the time of writing this thesis the Maastricht data set is not yet publically available.
-Therefore, the repository assumes that the data set is located at a disc location outside this repository.
+Therefore, the repository assumes that the data set is located at a disc location outside this repository and has been cropped using according preprocessing steps which will be published along with the data.
 Similarly, the covEcho model and the segmentation model from the Roy et al. publication are not public but have been privately shared with us by the respective authors.
 This repository therefore assumes that the models have been downloaded and the respective code has been used to predict all frames of the Maastricht data set.
 The results of these predictions are then used to evaluate the models.

 The main files specifying the data mapping are the `load_datasets.py`file in the `data` folder and the `data_utils.py` file in the `utils` folder.
 To run the code the respective paths need to be adjusted to the location of the data.